How To Increase Home Value: A 4-Step Guide

 Most people think of their utility bills as something they can’t change.
 However, new advancements in energy-efficient home additions can lower costs and be a big draw for buyers.

-One of the best ways to decrease your home’s environmental impact is with energy-efficient windows.
-Energy Star certified windows can lower your home’s energy costs by up to 15%.
-Replacing all the windows in your home can average between $8,000 and $24,000, so unless you plan to live in the home for another decade, choose only a few key windows.
+One of the best ways to decrease your home’s environmental impact is with energy-efficient windows, such as Energy Star-certified windows.
+These can lower your home’s energy costs by up to 12%.

 Step 4: Make A Plan